 Vero Beach, FL

-The Youth Sailing Foundation of Indian River County (YSF) is located on the Indian River Lagoon in Florida.
-The lagoon has more species of plants and animals than any other estuary in North America with more than 2,200 animal species and 2,100 plant species.
-However, erosion, which is caused by storms and boat wakes, along with pollution and runoff from increasing coastal development, has impacted the mangroves, which are vital to the estuaries health, making it an important restoration site.
+The Youth Sailing Foundation of Indian River County (YSF) is located in Vero Beach on the Indian River Lagoon in Florida.
+The lagoon has more species of plants and animals than any other estuary in North America, with more than 2,200 animal species and 2,100 plant species.
+However, erosion, which is caused by storms and boat wakes, along with pollution and runoff from increasing coastal development, has impacted the mangroves, which are vital to the estuaries’ health, making it an important restoration site.

-YSF works to combine teaching low-income and underserved students how to sail while engaging them and community volunteers in restoring these vital coastal ecosystems.
+YSF combines teaching low-income and underserved students to sail while engaging them and community volunteers in restoring these vital coastal ecosystems.
 One day students will be learning how to tack and gybe, and the next day they will be in the water with local scientists installing living shorelines and learning about environmental issues facing the Indian River Lagoon.
 Topics that will be covered include the consequences of nutrient pollution, the importance of mangroves, and emphasizing the critical need to be better stewards of our waterways.